Things to Do and See

 88 Gaskill St

 Perennialle Plants in Canowindra is a unique nursery offering a rare collection of frost and drought tolerant shrubs and perennials, sourced from around the world and grown on site.
-Soon to open new emporium/ store in Gaskill Street.
+Now open new emporium/ store in Gaskill Street.
 The store has unique giftware for the garden lover, home and kitchen.

 Phone: 0427 077 798